MatejTymes/JavaFixes/README.md

 Unbiased implementation of Either.
 Usable if you'd like to return one of two different types.

-Here are some if potential usages:
+Here are some example usages:

 ```Java
     Either<Exception, Response> result = methodReturningEither();